On the balance of probabilities if you own a flat in Silverdale you actually own a long leasehold interest over your property

 | Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-Retaining our service gives you better control over the value of your Silverdale leasehold, as your property will be more valuable and saleable in relation to the lease length should you wish to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service gives you enhanced control over the value of your Silverdale leasehold, as your property will be more valuable and marketable in respect of lease length should you decide to sell.
+The lawyers that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.